-A business license or certificate can lead to increased job opportunities and salaries, and nearly all business-related licenses and certifications require a degree in business or a related field.
-These designations represent expertise in a field such as accounting, project management, or business analytics.
-Some careers may even require a certification in order to receive employment.
-Accountants, for example, must hold the certified public accountant (CPA) designation to qualify for certain kinds of positions.
+Earning a certification can lead to increased job opportunities and higher salaries.
+These credentials may demonstrate expertise in a field like accounting, project management, or business analytics.
+Additionally, some roles may require a certification.
+Accountants, for example, must earn the certified public accountant (CPA) designation to qualify for certain kinds of positions.

-- Six Sigma Certification: The Six Sigma Certification program offers three levels of certification: yellow belt, green belt, and black belt.
-Business professionals earn the designation by completing a web-based exam on Six Sigma principles, and the certifications cost between $200 and $400.
-The organization uses a web-based proctor system for the examination.
+The Six Sigma Certification program offers three levels of certification: yellow belt, green belt, and black belt.
+Business professionals earn this designation by completing a web-based exam on Six Sigma principles.
+Certifications cost $200-$400.

 Career and Salary Outlook for Business Graduates

 Business graduates can look forward to promising career prospects.
 According to the BLS, business and financial careers are projected to grow by 5% between 2019 and 2029.

 There is great diversity among business careers, including occupations with some of the largest workforces in the country.
 Depending on their degree, graduates may qualify for entry-level administrative support positions or upper-level management roles.
 The following section covers several popular business careers and their median salaries.